utshomax/postman-docs/src/pages/docs/administration/team-merge.md

 Now that you know how to migrate data between teams, you might also be interested in learning how to manage team roles and set up SSO:

-* To learn how to manage your team roles, invite team members to workspaces, and adjust your team size, visit [Managing your team](/docs/administration/managing-your-team/managing-your-team/).
+* To learn how to manage your team roles, invite users to workspaces, and adjust your team size, visit [Managing your team](/docs/administration/managing-your-team/managing-your-team/).
 * To learn how to set up single sign-on (SSO) for your Postman team, visit [Configure SSO](/docs/administration/sso/admin-sso/). (_Professional and Enterprise plans only_.)